Dav8616/NdlessCommander/README.md

 - Copy / Delete are currently removed because they were being annoying.
 Might re-add if I can get them working nicely.
 - Works on Firebird emulator (OS 4.5.4.48) and my TI-Nspire CX (OS 4.2.0.532).
 - No guarantees on other OSes or models, but it will probably work.
+- Some of the text is corrupted, I'm not sure why (I didn't look all that hard though...)

 ---